Néstor Kirchner: After the presidency

 Kirchner returns to Argentina after the unsuccessful Operation Emmanuel.

 Kirchner did not run for a reelection in the 2007 presidential elections.
 His wife, Cristina Fernández de Kirchner, ran instead.
 Media observers suspected that Kirchner stepped down as president to circumvent the term limit, swapping roles with his wife.
 To bolster his wife's prospects, Kirchner pressured the national statistics agency to fudge economic data to make the economy appear in better shape than it was.
 Cristina Kirchner was elected, and Néstor Kirchner became First Gentleman.
 He remained highly influential during his wife's term, supervising the economy and leading the PJ.
 Their marriage has been compared with those of Juan and Eva Perón and Bill and Hillary Clinton.

-He participated in Operation Emmanuel in Colombia in December 2007, which sought to release a group of FARC hostages, including Colombian politician Íngrid Betancourt.
+Kirchner participated in Operation Emmanuel in Colombia in December 2007, which sought to release a group of FARC hostages, including Colombian politician Íngrid Betancourt.
 Kirchner returned to Argentina after negotiations failed.
 The hostages were freed a year later during Operation Jaque, a covert operation by the Colombian military.

 Néstor Kirchner played an active role in the 2008 government conflict with the agricultural sector, when Cristina Kirchner introduced a new sliding-scale taxation system for agricultural exports that raised custom taxes to soybean exports to 44%.
 At that time, he became president of the Justicialist Party and publicly supported his wife in the conflict; Kirchner accused the agricultural sector of attempting a coup d'état.
 He spoke in support of a bill to set the taxes by law at a demonstration at the Palace of the Argentine National Congress.
 Many senators who had supported the government rejected the proposal, and the voting was tied 36–36.
 Vice-president Julio Cobos, president of the Chamber of Senators, cast the decisive vote in opposition to the measure.

 In the June 2009 legislative elections, Kirchner was defeated by Francisco de Narváez of the Union PRO coalition for National Deputy of Buenos Aires Province.
 The Front for Victory was defeated in the Buenos Aires, Santa Fe and Córdoba, and the Kirchners lost the Congressional majority.
 Voter disenchantment with the Kirchners was caused by inflation, crime and the previous year's agricultural conflict, which cost them rural support.
 The Kirchners pushed a media law through during the Congress' lame-duck session.
 The Kirchners described it as an antitrust law to limit media ownership, but critics considered instead that it was used to reduce the freedom of the press.

 Kirchner was nominated by Ecuador for Secretary General of the Union of South American Nations (UNASUR), but was rejected by Uruguay when Uruguay and Argentina were involved in a pulp-mill dispute.
 The dispute was resolved in 2010; new Uruguayan president José Mujica supported Kirchner, who was unanimously elected UNASUR's first secretary-general at a member-state summit in Buenos Aires on 4 May.
 Kirchner successfully mediated the 2010 Colombia–Venezuela diplomatic crisis.